ronakupadhyaya/Horizons-week-07/day1/trello-backup/README.md

 into `Promise.all`.

 Try kicking off all three API calls in parallel this way, and checking the results/errors that come back.
-Then let's move on to writing
+Then let's move on to writing all this junk back to the database.

 ## Step 4.
 Saving to the database